Funhalouro District: Geography

 The Changane River, a left tributary of the Limpopo River, makes the western border of the district and of Inhambane province.
 This is the only big river in the district.

 The climate is tropical semi-arid, with the annual rainfall varying between 500 mm and 800 mm.

 History

 The area was traditionally populated by the Mazive people.
 In 1942, it was split between Massinga Circunscrição and newly established Vilanculo Circunscrição, a type of administrative unit used in Portuguese colonies in Africa.
 The Mazive lands were administered from Posto de Funhalouro, which belonged to Vilanculo Circunscrição.
 In July 1986, a new administrative division of Mozambique was introduced, and Funhalouro District was established.

 Administrative divisions

 The district is divided into two postos, Funhalouro (four localities) and Tome (two localities).

 Demographics

 As of 2005, 42% of the population of the district was younger than 15 years.
 21% did speak Portuguese.
 The Roman Catholic Church was the predomininant church.
+The population was predominantly speaking Chopi language.
 79% were analphabetic, mostly women.